Virtual-Domain-driven-design/domain-driven-design-heuristics/_guiding-heuristics/eventstorming-introduce-new-colours-iteratively.md

 ---
-title: "Introduce new colours iteratively"
+title: "EventStorming: Introduce new colours iteratively"
 excerpt: "How do we introduce new colours during an EventStorming?"
 tags: guiding heuristics, eventstorming
 authors: Kenny Baas-Schwegler